 The Rancho Gordo Xoxoc Project Sampler

-The beans in this sampler are the results of our two companies working together to help small farmers continue to grow their indigenous beans in Mexico, despite international trade policies that seem to discourage genetic diversity and local food traditions.
+The beans and oregano in this sampler are the results of our two companies working together to help small farmers continue to grow their indigenous beans in Mexico, despite international trade policies that seem to discourage genetic diversity and local food traditions.
 We are working with small farmers, mostly in the Hidalgo area (with plans to expand).
 These beans are their local beans and quite likely this is the first time they've offered outside of their region, let alone outside of Mexico.
 The beans have been saved and passed down for generations and now you have a unique opportunity to try them for yourself.

 Because these rare beans are grown using centuries-old methods, they may contain small pebbles or other natural debris.
 Please clean them thoroughly before cooking!